 Filling Out Form 1003

-Form 1003 was redesigned, then the new version was updated in 2017.
+Form 1003 was redesigned and the new version was updated in 2017.
 A final version was rolled out in 2020.
 Lenders began using this version on September 1, 2020, and the old version will no longer be accepted after November 1, 2021.

 Be sure that the Form 1003 you’re completing is its most current version.